carloscfgos1980/funCuba_fetch_api/README.md

 src/components/FormClient.tsx
 addingClient function.
 I added checked for name, last name, country and email

-**to do**
+**20/11/2024**
-create check for review form
+TO DO:
-change input field for the countries in Feedbacks.tsx add modal in Feedbacks to let know the used all went ok
+create check for review form - pending change input field for the countries in Feedbacks.tsx - done add modal in Feedbacks to let know the used all went ok - done